By Rick Steves

 What do rail passes cover in Norway?

 Nearly all trains within Norway, though no pass covers the entire cost of the Norway in a Nutshell route, described next.
-The Copenhagen–Oslo overnight ferry operated by DFDS Seaways is no longer discounted with a rail pass, despite still being listed as such on some materials.
+Passes also grant free or discounted travel on a few less-popular bus and ferry routes.

 This scenic rail-bus-boat-rail route is a popular way to see the Sognefjord.
 Any rail pass that covers Norway covers the Oslo–Bergen train line (paid seat reservation required, reserve at least a week ahead for summer departures from Oslo) and gives you a 30 percent discount on the private Myrdal–Flåm train.
-Local tourist information offices and train stations sell all-in-one package tickets, or you can pay as you go for the Myrdal–Flåm supplement and bus and ferry rides.
-To reserve the rail section of the trip from the US, call Norwegian State Railways at 011-47-81-50-08-88 (press 9 for English) or Fjord Tours at 011-47-81-56-82-22, or email firstname.lastname@example.org.
+Local tourist information offices and train stations sell all-in-one package tickets, or you can pay as you go for the Myrdal–Flåm supplement (which reserves a specific departure time but not a seat assignment) and bus and ferry rides.
+To reserve the rail section of the trip from the US, call Norwegian State Railways at +47 81 50 08 88 (press 9 for English) or Fjord Tours at +47 81 56 82 22.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these tips: